riccoarntz/seng-disposable-event-listener/README.md

 # seng-disposable-event-listener
-The DisposableEventListener is a wrapper around the native addEventListener method, which makes it easier to remove the handlers.
-By destructing this object, the listener is removed
+The addEventListener is a wrapper around the native addEventListener method, which makes it easier to remove it.
+By calling this function, the listener is removed

 ## Installation
 ### yarn / npm